mpneuried/systemhealth/README.md

 **Return**

-*( Object )*: An object with the state of all checks.
+_( Object )_: An object with the state of all checks.

 Format: `{ "my-check-foo-name": [ {state}, {data} ] }`
-*{state}*: Positive numbers represent the successful counts.
+_{state}_: Positive numbers represent the successful counts.
 Negative numbers represent the fail count.
-*{data}*: Optional data or error infos
+_{data}_: Optional data or error infos

 ## Events

 #### `started`

-Emitted on a successfull start of the heartbeat after the frist check.
+Emitted on a successful start after the frist check.

 #### `stopped`